What is Fortinet?

 When most people think of Fortinet, they think of firewalls.
 Fortinet earned its name in the IT industry through security.
 Fortinet is so much more than a firewall, though.
 Fortinet is a security ecosystem.
 Fortinet is a business much like Cisco, and much like Cisco, Fortinet provides a variety of different products.
 Only one of those products is a firewall.

-Though Fortinet offers each of its products individually, they like to demonstrate its security products working as a tightly integrated ecosystem.
+Though Fortinet offers each of its products individually, it likes to demonstrate its security products working as a tightly integrated ecosystem.
 It’s not a coincidence that Fortinet’s next-generation firewall launched roughly around the same time Fortinet introduced its wireless products.

-Fortinet realized early that they need to power the IT ecosystem from the bottom up to control every aspect of network and cybersecurity.
+Fortinet realized early that it needed to power the IT ecosystem from the bottom up to control every aspect of network and cybersecurity.
 Fortinet sales reps let CIOs connect those dots, though.

-For instance, Fortinet understood that they could create the best next-gen firewall on the market (even going so far as creating specialized ASIC cores designed for deep packet inspection).
+For instance, Fortinet understood that they could create the best next-gen firewall on the market (even creating specialized ASIC cores designed for deep packet inspection).
 Still, that firewall doesn’t mean anything if networks contain other intrusion points.

-For instance, wireless access points can be used as an intrusion vector that bypasses the firewall.
-5G radio towers can be used the same way, too.
-Both types of wireless access can be used as direct attack vectors onto a network.
-So, Fortinet created wireless products to control those types of attack vectors.
+For instance, wireless access points can be used as intrusion vectors that bypass the firewall, and 5G radio towers can be used in the same way.
+Both types of wireless access can be used as direct attack vectors onto a network, so Fortinet created wireless products to control those types of attack vectors.

 Fortinet has other tricks up its sleeves.
 The company decided against a closed ecosystem early on.
 They realized the power of combining other services with theirs.
 They also learned that the cloud would play a significant role in the enterprise IT infrastructure.

 With that in mind, the Fortinet ecosystem can plug into other services and clouds.
-For instance, Fortinet can interface with other cloud providers like AWS and GCC.
-Data and security events can flow both to and from those cloud providers.
+For instance, Fortinet can interface with other cloud providers like AWS, Microsoft Azure, and Google Cloud Platform.
+Data and security events can flow both to and from those cloud providers, and Fortinet supports multi-cloud security management features.

 That last sentence is significant.
 Data can flow both to and from providers.
 Fortinet uses RESTful and responsive APIs.
-Data is bi-directional, unlike other products that only offer one-way data.
-That means that the Fortinet ecosystem can send data out, but it can also receive data to act on it.
+Data is bidirectional, unlike other products that only offer one-way data.
+That means that the Fortinet ecosystem can send data out and also receive data to act on it.

 Fortinet can interface with other services, too.
 For example, IT teams use an app called ServiceNow.
 ServiceNow is a ticket and resource tracking system.
 IT teams use ServiceNow to track issues and projects within an organization.
 Because Fortinet interfaces with ServiceNow, Fortinet can create actionable items for humans to inspect when Fortinet sees a problem.